GfellerLab/MetacellAnalysisTutorial/docs/30-MC_analysis_discrete.md

 ### Load metacell Seurat object

-We will use Seurat objects containing the metacells counts data and their annotation (*e.g.* and cell-type annotation) and proceed with standard Seurat downstream analyses.
+We will use Seurat objects containing the metacells counts data and their annotation (*e.g.* and cell-type annotation) and proceed with downstream analyses considering the size of each metacells.
 Seurat objects containing metacells counts data and their annotation were generated at the end of sections \@ref(SuperCell-construction)
 These objects can also be generated using the command line described in chapter \@ref(command-line)